We are currently changing the way English is taught at Grange Park. There will be more information added to the page shortly.

 · Texts for Literacy are carefully chosen to ensure children are engaged and that there is progression and challenge across the school.

-· Through the systematic teaching of phonics in Reception and Year 1, we aim for children to become fluent readers by the end of Key Stage 1.
+· Through the systematic teaching of phonics following Letters and Sounds in Reception, Year 1 and 2.
+We aim for children to become fluent readers by the end of Key Stage 1.

 Children can then focus on developing fluency and comprehension throughout the school.